codacy/codacy-analysis-cli-action/README.md

 ## GitHub Action

-The following is an example of a workflow using the CLI as an action, to analyse each commit and pull request.
+The following is an example GitHub Action workflow that uses the Codacy Analysis CLI to analyze each commit and pull request.

 ```yaml
 name: codacy-analysis-cli